DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Implement a directory hierarchy which segregates scripts based on their functionality.
 * Refactor code, include: create tools for webView/SongToJson.

 --- Fun note, my .gitignore included *.java, my java files were never backed up onto git.... ever.
-Scary to think of what could of happened. #gitNoob
+Scary to think of what could've happened. #gitNoob

 #20
 Goals from task #19 have been taken care of.
-I have decided to code kMeans Cluster from scratch.
-Currently the cluster are hardcoded, which leaves little room for expansion, not to mention the smell emitting from it.
+I have decided to code k Means Cluster from scratch.
+Currently the cluster are hard coded, which leaves little room for expansion, not to mention the smell emitting from it.
 I am at the final stage of this now, with a brand new test suit.
-It is possible for kmeans to get into an infinite loop, I have decided to add a counter to prevent this from happening.
+It is possible for k means to get into an infinite loop, I have decided to add a counter to prevent this from happening.

 * Finish KMeans.
 * Cluster to notes will be rewritten also.

 #21

 KMeans is complete and tested.
 I have completed the ABCFormatConverter.
 It handles any note length at the moment, maintaining the correct beat count for each bar.
 When the note carries over the bar, a tie has been introduced.
 This section has been tested as well.
-Minute problem however, Accidentals within the keySignature are not taken care of.
+Minute problem however, Accidentals within the key Signature are not taken care of.
 This needs to be fixed.
 I was reading about Coefficient of Variation, which may come in handy as a second condition for determining the number of clusters.
 Short notes are not being represented as cleanly as I want.

 #22